top of page

 • Type of Dwelling

-8. The applicant should be informed that the utility service provider will have no control over the data disclosed pursuant to this consent and will not be responsible for monitoring or taking any steps to ensure that the LIHEAP office maintains the confidentiality of the data or uses of the data.
+8. I understand that my utility service provider will have no control over the data disclosed pursuant to this consent and will not be responsible for monitoring or taking any steps to ensure that the LIHEAP office maintains the confidentiality of the data or uses the data as I have authorized.

-12. The Subgrantee must advise the applicant that the signature on this application authorizes the agency to make any investigation concerning any household member and/or use a copy of the application as a release of information for securing information needed to determine eligibility for services.
+10. I understand that my signature on this application authorizes the agency to verify information about me or any household member and/or use it as a release to secure information needed to determine my eligibility for services.

-13. The Subgrantee must inform the applicant that if assistance is received as a result of withholding information or knowingly providing false or fraudulent information regarding the applicant's circumstances, the applicant must repay the dollar amount of assistance received and may face penalty or criminal prosecution.
+11. I understand that if I receive assistance to which I am not entitled as a result of withholding information or knowingly providing false or fraudulent information regarding me and/or household members, I must repay the cost of any assistance and may face penalty of criminal prosecution.

 Available Programs